fionazychung/Coursework_Y2_S1/FionaChung_Tutorial_1.md

 # Tutorial 1: Rotate a Clicked Object by 90 Degrees

 Open up a 3D project in Unity and set the rotation in the project so that the scene view is the same as the game view.
 Create a cube with a scale where X is 2, Y is 4 and Z is 1.
-Create a script called `RotateBlock` .
+Create a script called `RotateBlock` and make it a component of the cube/block in Unity.

 The Script:
 ```